davetron5000/optparse-plus/tutorial/3_ui.md

 # UI

-We're taking an [outside-in][outsidein] approach to our app; we'll create a basic user interface based on how it should function, and then fill in the details.
-This will let us focus on our app's usability first, which will result in an overall better app that users will enjoy and be able to use.
-It will also be easier for us to maintain and enhance over time.
+We're taking an [outside-in][outsidein] approach to our app.
+This means that we start with the user interface, and work our way down to make that interface a reality.
+I highly recommend this approach, since it forces you to focus on the user of your app first.
+Doing this will result in an app that's easier to use, and thus easier for you to maintain and enhance over time.

 Before we dive into our Cucumber features, let's take a moment to think about how our app might work.
 Essentially, we want it to clone a git repository somewhere on disk, and then symlink all of those files and directories in the top level of that repo into